jamespwilliams/dns-over-ping/README.md

       everything beyond 16 bytes is ignored - and a byte more is required for the delimiter (question mark)

-* At most 12 IPs can be returned
+* At most 14 IPs can be returned
     * `ping` will always display 56 bytes of hexdumped wrong data, regardless of how much is in the response packet
+    * but, in fairness, I'd be surprised if any names resolve to more than 14 IPs

 None of these are inherent limitations of ICMP, rather they are limitations of the `ping` tool and its output.
 DNS-over-ICMP could actually be made to work